R3misTry/Windows-Optimizer/README.md

 # Windows-Optimizer

-## ⚠️ You need to run the application as administrator
+### ⚠️You need to run the application as administrator

 Basic windows optimizer deleting temp, prefetch and %temp% files.